-Eligible complainants also include 'micro-enterprises', which are enterprises that employ fewer than 10 persons and have a turnover or annual balance sheet that does not exceed €2 million.
-In this definition, an enterprise means any person engaged in an economic activity, irrespective of legal form and includes in particular, self-employed persons and family businesses engaged in craft of other activities and partnerships, or associations regularly engaged in an economic activity.
+Eligible complainants are defined at DISP 2.7 and also include 'micro-enterprises', which are enterprises that employ fewer than 10 persons and have a turnover or annual balance sheet that does not exceed €2 million.
+In this definition, an enterprise means any person engaged in an economic activity, irrespective of legal form and includes, in particular, self-employed persons and family businesses engaged in craft of other activities and partnerships, or associations regularly engaged in an economic activity.